 FBM sellers control the customer experience from start to finish.
 They can access their inventory at any time, and they choose how to fulfill products.

-FBM generally costs less for bigger items because Amazon’s fees are based on the size of the item.
+FBM generally costs less for bigger items.
+Amazon’s fees are based on size and weight.

-Seller-Fulfilled Prime allows FBM sellers to access Prime without paying FBA fees.
+Seller-Fulfilled Prime allows FBM sellers to access Prime without paying additional fees.

 FBM sellers can display the Prime badge as long as they have a Professional Plan.

-If you’re willing to shop around, FBM sellers can access lower shipping costs by fulfilling outside of Amazon.
+If FBM sellers are willing to shop around, they can access lower shipping costs than what Amazon charges.

 Fulfilled by Amazon

 Amazon takes care of customer service and shipping.
 Because Amazon ships your products, what you lose in control, you gain in convenience.